CliMA/CloudMicrophysics.jl/docs/src/P3Scheme.md

-When modifying process rates, we now need to consider whether they are concerned with the ice core or the whole particle, in addition to whether they become sources and sinks of different prognostic variables.
+When modifying process rates, we now need to consider whether they are concerned with the ice core or the whole particle, in addition to whether they become sources and sinks of different prognostic variables with the inclusion of ``F_{liq}``.
   With the addition of liquid fraction, too, come new process rates.

 !!! note